 - The objects (characters) in a scripted and linear story structure are kept strictly to a dramatic order deciding objects’ appearance and behavior according to a predetermined timeline (influenced by causal elements of turning-points, plot points embedded by acts).

 - In a procedural appearance and behavior like the Nemesis system, space is added to time making the objects’ occurrence “less scripted”.
 Their memories of the player’s action are released from a predetermined place on the timeline.
 Simply expressed, the objects’ memory is a part of space “over time” and can occur “any time” from a player’s perspective.

 If you wonder about the term procedural, procedural memory is connected to human learning (semantic scholars will probably agree), and the procedural generation, which Edwin mentioned, is more computer-focused.
 It’s, however, a great example of navigating research concerning cognition.

 As a hybrid, I dream of a cognitively friendly unity between minds in time and space, enabling creators to jointly explore possibilities by utilizing the medium, embedding the dynamic and motivating forces to etch the experience on memory.

-During the conversation with Shelby and Aidan, the only answer I had to which obstacles games are facing, was the gap between narrative- and game creators.
+During the conversation with Shelby and Aidan, the only answer I had as to which obstacles games are facing was the gap between narrative- and game creators.
 We collectively agreed to tear down the border to unite creators to explore possibilities beyond conventions.
 It was kind of wishful thinking, brushing aside doubts as to how we are supposed to tear down something that people seem pretty comfortable with.